andreamazzitelli/checkBin/doc/Second Delivery/Technology.md

 <img src="../../img/cloud.png" width="700">

 The cloud part of the project is composed by the following elements:
-The Things Network
+- The Things Network
-AWS IoT Core
+- AWS IoT Core
-AWS Lambda Function
+- AWS Lambda Function
-AWS DynamoDB
+- AWS DynamoDB
-AWS Amplify
+- AWS Amplify
-Moreover we use some APIs provided by google maps.
+- APIs provided by google maps.

 The format of the messages sent from the board is the following: `bin_id | fill_level`.

-The DataBase is composed of a single table `bin_table(id, lat, lng, last_fill_level, last_fill_timestamp)` in which: id is the bin id;
+The DataBase is composed of a single table `bin_table(id, lat, lng, last_fill_level, last_fill_timestamp)` in which:
+- id is the bin id;
-lat and lng are the geographic coordinates where the bin is located;
+- lat and lng are the geographic coordinates where the bin is located;
-last_fill_level is the last fill level received from the board;
+- last_fill_level is the last fill level received from the board;
-last_fill_timestamp is the timestamp at which the last fill level was received.
+- last_fill_timestamp is the timestamp at which the last fill level was received.

 A message containing the bin id and fill level is sent to a LoRa Gateway in The Things Networks (TTN).
 Then TTN relays the incoming message to the MQTT Broker in the AWS IoT Core.
 Once the IoT Core receives a new message on the broker, using its Rule Engine, it calls the Lambda Function “writeBinTable”.
 This function updates the tuple in the DB that has the same id as the one in the message that just arrived.

 The user interacts with AWS Amplify to get the static content.
 Once the page on the client browser completely loads, it runs the javascript code that generates the map with markers where bins are located.
 The user can now click a marker to see the bin id, the last fill level and the time when the last fill level was detected.
-In particular, the js code does the following: it calls the Google Maps API to retrieve the map;
+In particular, the js code does the following:
+- it calls the Google Maps API to retrieve the map;
-it calls the Lambda function “getBin” using the “Function URL” that returns all the tuples inside “bin_table”.([here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html) is a description of what is a function URL);
+- it calls the Lambda function “getBin” using the “Function URL” that returns all the tuples inside “bin_table” ([here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html) there is a description of what is a function URL);
-once the data arrives, for every bin the script adds a clickable marker containing all the info about the bin with a different color depending on the fill level.
+- once the data arrives, for every bin the script adds a clickable marker containing all the info about the bin with a different color depending on the fill level.
 From the web interface the user can also add a new bin to the system by filling the latitude and longitude fields and clicking on the “Add Bin” button.
 It calls the function URL of the “addBin” Lambda Function that creates a new tuple in “bin_table” and returns to the user the new bin id.

 All the data stored in the database can also be reached via a REST API, to ease the integration with pre-existing management systems of the garbage pickup companies.
 You can call it from [here](https://slfosy6btrlq2u2xufldfoy5fi0reboc.lambda-url.us-east-1.on.aws/).